dssg/hitchhikers-guide/curriculum/1_getting_and_keeping_data/csv-to-db/README.md

 * *Database server or host*: the computer on which the database is running.
 We will use Amazon RDS.
 * *Database*: a self-contained set of tables and schema.
 A server can run many databases.
 This summer, we will operate databases for almost all projects from the same Amazon server.
 * *Schema*: similar to a folder.
 A database can contain many schema, each containing many tables.
 * *Tables*: tables are like spreadsheets.
-They have rows and columns and values.
+They have rows and columns and values in each cell.
-* *Views*:
+* *Views*: views are virtual tables created by a query but only instantiated when the query is run.
+They can be used as tables but are generated "on-demand" when they're used.
+An advantage is that they always contain the most current data but take time to compute.
-* *Queries*:
+* *Queries*: Queries are analysis that you run on a database, often in SQL.

 ## Let's Rock Some Data!

 ### Connecting to the database
-You cannot access the database server directly; you have to (tunnel) go through one of the EC2 instances.
+Some unique aspects of the setup at DSSG: You cannot access the database server directly; you have to (tunnel) go through one of the EC2 instances.
 The data are far safer that way: you have to use your private key (better than a password) to access the EC2 and then a username and password to access the database.

 There are two ways to connect to the database: